-I asked female personal finance bloggers what the best financial advice they’ve ever received was, and they answered.
+I asked 10 female finance bloggers what the best financial advice they’ve ever received was, and they answered.

 This group includes women who make over $100k / month, have appeared on Good Morning America, write for big publications (like Forbes), run their own financial planning firm, have published books, run their own podcast, and have successfully grown their own brands online.
 They’re each very inspiring to me!
 (They’re listed below in the order of how I received their responses.)